 How to Treat a Yeast Infection?

 For vaginal yeast infections, a variety of home remedies including tea tree oil, greek yogurt, and garlic may be used.
 However, studies into the benefits are inconclusive.
-The use of boric acid is another choice alongside various antifungal vaginal medications.

 Before treating a yeast infection, it may be necessary to have a discharge sample tested.
 This can rule out other conditions like certain STIs that have overlapping symptoms with yeast infections.

 When to See a Doctor?